These creamy New Orleans’ white beans are cooked in the traditional spicy style, only fat-free, vegan, and healthy. Jump to Recipe

 Come on, tell me you’re tired of rich holiday food and are ready to settle down to some healthy–even homely–fare.
 I know I am.
 I never thought there could be such a thing as too much dessert, but after stuffing myself on pumpkin cheesecake, cherry-chocolate mousse pie, and the downright obscene rum- and margarine-soaked bread pudding that’s my husband’s specialty, I’m ready to swear off of sugar for a year while.
 I don’t know about you, but I hate the sluggish way I feel whenever I’m overeating on foods that have too much fat and sugar.
 So today I bring you a change from all the eye-candy (and actual candy) that you’ve probably been seeing on other blogs: New Orleans’ white beans and rice.

 There are several tricks I could have employed to make this traditional Louisiana dish more photogenic, but then you wouldn’t have a real idea of how it’s supposed to look.
-In particular, I could have cooked the beans for less time to leave them intact, but intact beans are exactly what you don’t want when making New Orleans’-style beans (sometimes referred to as cream-style beans).
+In particular, I could have cooked the beans for less time to leave them intact, but intact beans are exactly what you don’t want when making New Orleans’ white beans (sometimes referred to as cream-style beans).
 You want some of the beans to hold together just enough so that they’re recognizable as beans but others to fall apart enough to create a thick, creamy sauce around the recognizable beans.
 It’s a delicate balance that in bygone days took hours of simmering on the stove, but thanks to a couple of my favorite kitchen tools, the pressure cooker and the immersion blender, I can make creamy, flavorful beans in about an hour.
 And so can you!

 Now, get out that new pressure cooker you got for Christmas and cook some beans!
+(Regular stove-top pot instruction are at the end of the recipe.)

-- 1 pound great northern beans, dried
+- 1 pound great northern beans dried

 - 1 medium onion